Netaji Stadium

-Netaji Stadium is a multi-purpose stadium in Port Blair, Andaman and Nicobar Islands.
+Netaji Stadium is a multi-purpose stadium in Sri Vijaya Puram, Andaman and Nicobar Islands.
 The stadium hosts the major local football and cricket matches, and other public events.

-There were proposal and international level cricket stadium to be constructed in these Islands where a few Ranji Trophy matches could be organized to begin with simultaneously the Andaman & Nicobar Cricket Association need be formed and affiliated and registered with BCCI in tune with other state Associations.
+There were proposals for an international level cricket stadium to be constructed in these islands where a few Ranji Trophy matches could be organized to begin with simultaneously the Andaman & Nicobar Cricket Association need be formed and affiliated and registered with BCCI in tune with other state associations.